incountry/sdk-java/README.md

 ## Data Migration and Key Rotation support

-Using `SecretKeyAccessor` that provides `SecretKeysData` object enables key rotation and data migration support.
+Using `SecretKeyAccessor` that provides `SecretsData` object enables key rotation and data migration support.

 SDK introduces `public MigrateResult migrate(String country, int limit) throws StorageServerException, StorageCryptoException` method which allows you to re-encrypt data encrypted with old versions of the secret.
 You should specify `country` you want to conduct migration in